amfairley/JSpractice/README.md

 ### getterSetter
 Practice using getters and setters in an object to take a meal and price and output the special at a restaurant

+### loveMaths
+A HTML, CSS and JavaScript project to produce a simple calculator with good user experience